is6481/final_project/README.md

 with, and then describe how the organization can move from one level to another.

+Imagine you are giving this report to your supervisor and it will serve as a blueprint for the work you will do over the next six months to a year.
+The primary objective is to increase the BI maturity of your organization and to improve the way you use data to make decisions.

+Because you are delivering this to your supervisor, you should avoid using negative language or value judgements.
+If done correctly, it should be clear that the next step in the BI maturity model is much better than the current state of company operations.
+There is no need to state that operations could be improved or that current operations are not ideal.
+Negative language and value judgements generally make people defensive, not good if you’re trying to persuade.

 ### A few notes about the organization you choose.

 -   The ideal situation is that you analyze your current employer.